Jademaster/compositionalmarkov/README.md

 >>> m1 = Openmat(a,ina,outa)
 >>> m2 = Openmat(b,inb,outb)
 ```
-Next the open Markov processes are precompiled to compute the most likely paths within each open Markov processes.
-The parameter of precompile method indicates the maximum number of steps that you are interested in computing.
+Next the open Markov processes are precompiled to compute the most likely paths within each open Markov process.
+The parameter of the precompile method indicates the maximum number of steps that you are interested in computing.

 ```python
 >>> m1.precompile(10)